Risk scoring systems and prediction models

 - Nottingham hip fracture score

-By contrast, a risk prediction model such, as P-POSSUM or SORT will, by using the patient’s data, provide an individual estimation of perioperative risk.
+By contrast, a risk prediction model such, as P-POSSUM or SORT will, by using the patient’s own data, provide an individual estimation of perioperative risk.
 Although risk prediction models may be more accurate predictors of an individual patient’s risk than risk scores, they are more complex to use in the day-to-day clinical setting.

 We will now look these risk prediction models in more detail.